cameronkinsella/manga-translator/README.md

 An easy-to-use application for translating text in images from Japanese to English.

-GUI was created using [Gio](https://gioui.org/).
+The GUI was created using [Gio](https://gioui.org/).
 Gio supports a variety of platforms, including browsers, but this application was designed to be used as a desktop application only.

 > Note: This application should work on Windows, Linux, and macOS systems, but has only been tested on Windows.